From shining skyscrapers to residential neighborhoods, glass is a staple element in architecture and design.

 - Easy to Clean: Obscure glass only needs to be cleaned with a soft cloth.
 It doesn’t streak easily due to its textured or obscured surface.

-- Allows in More Sunlight: Obscure glass will filter out unwanted UV rays while still allowing plenty of sunlight into your home.
+- Allows in More Light: Obscure glass will filter out unwanted UV rays while still allowing plenty of sunlight into your home.

 - Promotes Privacy: Frosted or obscure glass is the most popular choice for bathrooms, commercial spaces, and front doors to promote privacy.

-- Energy Efficient: Obscure glass helps you maintain an ideal indoor temperature because of its effectiveness at disbursing sunlight through the glass.
+- Energy Efficient: Obscure window glass replacement helps you maintain an ideal indoor temperature because of its effectiveness at disbursing sunlight through the glass.

 - Enhances Security: Increased durability, privacy, and impenetrability all add to the enhanced security of obscure glass